 We will go back to the lodge for lunch.
 In the afternoon, we head for our second activity of the day - traditional fishing for piranhas.
 In the flooded season, we go in a large canoe to a place where we will see the graceful dolphins of the Amazon.

 Tonight, after dinner, we go on an adventure: a night trail or boat ride!
 In the dry season, we will enter the forest on foot and observe the dynamics of the night shift in it.
 During the flooded period, we go by boat, with the spotlights on and ears attentive to observe different animals and listen to very original noises from the forest.

-Day 3 - Trail into the forest and boat trip to see nocturnal animals
+Day 3 - Hike in the forest and boat trip to see nocturnal animals

 After breakfast (with many of the local fruits and delicacies made from manioc) we set off on a trail.
 Today the walk (if we are in the low water period) is longer and we will be able to see many of the Amazonian trees and animals.
 During the high water season, we will also take a longer tour aboard a rowing canoe.
 We have a 14-track system, so we’ll always do different trails.